HirdyanshB/TextToSpeech/README.md

 # Text to Speech Converter

-This is a simple web application that converts text input into speech using the Web Speech API.
+This is a web application that converts text input into speech using the Web Speech API.
 It allows users to type in text and listen to it being read aloud in various voices.

 ## Features